 Building trust with designers and makers while creating an engaging platform for customers has been the biggest challenge the team has faced since launching Naya.

 Drawing on the mentorship and resources in the Harvard Innovation Labs and the network of advisors at SEAS, GSD, and the Harvard Business School, the cofounders have tried to be strategic and diligent in launching this platform.
-They are currently iterating their product, interviewing potential buyers, building their ecosystem of designers and makers, and launching a pilot run of 50 pieces.
+They are currently iterating their product, interviewing potential buyers, building their ecosystem of designers and makers, and launching another pilot run.

 “I’ve really seen the value of starting off prototyping and being strategic in our thought process as we design a new experience of co-creation,” Rajan said.
 “We’ve followed that process since January, rather than just jumping in and thinking we had the right idea from the beginning.
 We believe we are building something which will be valuable and give us a competitive advantage for years to come.”

 The team plans to continue building their network of designers and makers, with the goal of having 50 customers use the platform by the end of the year.
 They are working to refine the technology by developing algorithms that can best match the users and designers, using data to optimize the design and fabrication workflows, and creating augmented reality experiences for users.